 According to another aspect of the present invention, programs operating on the provider computer and consumer computer operate as state machines in connection with an appropriate display program.
-The programs operate to receive information requests from a display program and to tion.
+The programs operate to receive information requests from a display program and to generate a next display containing the requested information.

 According to another aspect of the present invention, information is organized in a form which simplifies transfer of data, metadata, and instructions.
-Object oriented proods for storage and transfer.
+Object oriented programming is used for combining data, metadata, and methods for storage and transfer.
 Specialized object classes and type definitions are used to provide intelligence in processing of transferred information.
 Elements in an transferred object can be used by the consumer computer to filter information and provide selective notification to a user of changed information.
 The combination of methods and data permits joint control by the provider and consumer over the information transferred, together with how updates, responses, and acknowledgments are processed.